feyicodes/project15/project15.md

 ![](images/img12.png)

 Based on the architecture, I would need to setup and configure the following resources in the VPC:
- EC2 INstances, Launch Templates, Target Groups, Autoscaling Groups, TLS Certificates and Application Load Balancers.
+EC2 Instances, Launch Templates, Target Groups, Autoscaling Groups, TLS Certificates and Application Load Balancers.

 ![](images/img14.png)